 - Open Device Manager using devmgmt.msc command.

-- For example Right click on display driver and move to the Driver tab.
+- For example, Right-click on the display driver and move to the Driver tab.

-- Click on it, select the reason why you roll back the driver and click yes to revert back the driver version.
+- Click on it, select why you roll back the driver and click yes to revert the driver version.

 - Restart windows and check windows start normally.